usgs/wdfn-blog/content/WaterAlert_Transition.md

 Fall* 2022 | Legacy WaterAlert is [Decomissioned]().

 ## ➡ Transitioning Legacy users
-Starting in Summer* 2022, currents users of Legacy WaterAlert will be able to transfer their alerts to NextGen WaterAlert.
+Starting in summer* 2022, currents users of Legacy WaterAlert will be able to transfer their alerts to NextGen WaterAlert.
 Once users transfer, they will be able to see their account in NextGen WaterAlert.
 They'll be able to create, edit, and delete alerts in NextGen WaterAlert, **but alerts in NextGen WaterAlert will not be active until Legacy WaterAlert is decommissioned**.
-(Early Access users will have active alerts in the NextGen system.)

 **The transition period will be open for two months**.
 We'll be available to help you at any time, but we hope you'll find the process fast and easy to complete on your own.